 It looks like only Bosch, Skil and Ryobi make 16 mm slots (5/8″).
 You can’t buy a high-quality mitre gauge replacement, you have to make it yourself.
 So I bought a 16 mm mild steel flat bar and made a mitre bar that has no play.
 The idea was simple – resize the bar from 16.0 mm to 16.3 mm (5/8″ to 41/64″ which is an extra 1/64″) by hammering.
 The method is not very sophisticated but it worked just fine.
 I don’t have an anvil so I used a sledgehammer instead.

 It’s not easy to show the progress in pictures, but I flattened the bar in 4 places on each side, which is 8 places in total.
-I got the width of 16.3 mm which filled the slot nicely, without any play.
+I got a width of 16.3 mm which filled the slot nicely, without any play.
 If I went too crazy with hammering I used a file to go back to the desired width and to keep all 4 spots in line.

 Drilling and cutting threads was the next step.
 I just duplicated the original piece.
 The pitch in threads was different so I couldn’t use the original knobs and bolts.

 One more thing had to be done to prevent my new bar from falling into the slot.
 I drilled a hole at the end of the bar, cut the thread and installed a little screw, a washer and a spring washer.

 Excess material had to be filed down from the other side.
 Once that was done I applied some 3-in-1 oil to protect my new bar from rusting.